 Fisheries in the watershed are a strong economic driver for people and communities around the Gulf of Maine.
 Each year, commercial fisheries generate between \$900 million to \$1.3 billion US dollars and aquaculture generates approximately \$240 million US dollars.
-Tourism, boatbuilding, shipping and marine trades also support local economies and vibrant coastal comunities throughout the Gulf.
+Tourism, boatbuilding, shipping and marine trades also support local economies in the Gulf.